-The font of the axis tick labels is the actual text font.
-In DOS programs (Borland C++ or Pascal), it may be changed by calling settextstyle before calling MF_xyzAutoDensityMap.
-In Windows programs (both 16-bit and 32-bit), the font of the current device context is used.
+The font of the axis tick labels is the actual text font of the current device context.

 All MZ values will be translated into colors by linear interpolation between the parameters mincolor and maxcolor.

-Windows: The data type COLORREF is unsigned long.
-The colors BLACK, BLUE, GREEN, CYAN, RED, MAGENTA, BROWN, LIGHTGRAY, DARKGRAY, LIGHTBLUE, LIGHTGREEN, LIGHTCYAN, LIGHTRED, LIGHTMAGENTA, YELLOW, and WHITE are defined in <Vgraph.h> (or the unit Vgraph) by analogy with the COLORS defined for DOS in <graphics.h> (or the unit Graph) for the BGI routines.
-Thereby, portability between DOS and Windows programs is improved.
-For programs designed to run exclusively under Windows, it is nevertheless recommended to use fine-tuned colors defined by the RGB macro, instead of the predefined colors.
+The data type COLORREF is unsigned long.
+The colors BLACK, BLUE, GREEN, CYAN, RED, MAGENTA, BROWN, LIGHTGRAY, DARKGRAY, LIGHTBLUE, LIGHTGREEN, LIGHTCYAN, LIGHTRED, LIGHTMAGENTA, YELLOW, and WHITE are defined in <Vgraph.h> (or the unit Vgraph) by analogy with the COLORS defined decades ago in the DOS BGI routines of Borland.
+If you wish to have fine-tuned colors, define them by the RGB macro, instead of using these predefined colors.

 If you wish to define the boudaries of the coordinate system differently, instead of relying on the automatic range detection and scaling, you may call first M_setDensityMapBounds or (for preserved automatic scaling, but with arbitrary x and y ranges) MF_findDensityMapBounds.
 Subsequently, call MF_xyzDataDensityMap instead of MF_xyzAutoDensityMap.